Leading Calgary to zero waste

 Once all the recycling and diversion programs are in place and all efforts to reduce, reuse and recycle have been explored, we plan to revisit the possibility of using waste-to-energy technology to deal with any left-over materials.

 We know such facilities are expensive and many of the technologies are still not commercially viable.
-Calgary can learn from the experiences of other cities before we recommend a significant investment.
+Calgary can learn from other cities before we recommend a significant investment.